YingxuanLi/GovHack_Team1465/README.md

 ## Evidence of Work
 * Graph showing the top50 worst suburb (in relation to traffic accident) in QLD
+* Filled map showing the suburb
 * Filled map showing traffic camera and fatality location (Group by year)
+* Crash nature and description

 ## Tools